 But drawing up an invitation to tender (ITT) is a complex process which some find daunting.
 You don’t want to make it so prescriptive that tenderers are put off.
 Equally, you need to make clear what you expect and what is important for your business.

-A quarter of companies use online marketplaces to tender for MRO supplies, according to the 2020 Indirect Procurement Report, commissioned by RS Components with members of the Chartered Institute of Procurement & Supply (CIPS).
+A quarter of companies use online marketplaces to tender for MRO supplies, according to the 2020 Indirect Procurement Report, commissioned by RS with members of the Chartered Institute of Procurement & Supply (CIPS).

 But whether you tender directly or through an online marketplace, it is vitally important to leave the door open for suppliers to innovate and offer new ways of meeting your MRO needs.